Kate Middleton served up not one but TWO monochrome looks on the final day of the Pakistan tour (Friday 18th October).

 Kate’s outfits on the final day:

-You probably noticed Kate changed outfits between Lahore and Islamabad.
-She began the day wearing a cream coloured kurta – or tunic – from Pakistani design house Élan.
+As I mentioned in the opening paragraph, the Princess wore two outfits for her final day in Pakistan.
+She changed on the plane between Lahore and Islamabad.
+She began the day at Lahore airport wearing a cream coloured kurta – or tunic – from Pakistani design house Élan.
 It was embroidered with a striking black design.

 PEOPLE magazine’s Monique Jessen spoke to the team at Élan and found out more.
 She told us the kurta is made from traditional handspun silk in ivory, has a tapered silhouette and features delicate floral and tribal embroideries using ebony silk thread.
 It will be available to buy next spring for £70-100.
 Alizah Raza, the head of business at Élan, confirmed also confirmed the company will ship the piece worldwide.